Permanent Suspension of Reason

 A man found some gold and left a noose in its place.

 The owner, finding his treasure gone, donned the noose.

 – Plato (or elsewhere Statyllius Flaccus)

-The storming of the U.S. Capitol shocked me but it did not surprise me.
-It was a spectacle, a farce & an embarrassment all at once, bundled, packaged & distributed for an international audience.
-What shocked me about it as I watched the coverage was the fact that news, in this day & age, can in fact appear spontaneously, without human intervention.
-Good thing for our decadent West that today’s revolutionaries only plan far enough to get themselves up on the barricade; having reached that place, they forget at once why they climbed it in the first place.
+The storming of the U.S. Capitol was a spectacle, a farce and an embarrassment all at once, bundled, packaged and distributed for an international audience.
+What was surprising about it was the fact that news, in this day and age, can in fact appear spontaneously, without human intervention.
+Good thing for the West that our revolutionaries only plan far enough to get themselves up on the barricade; having reached that place, they forget at once why they climbed it in the first place.
 But that is only a minor consolation.

-The tech behemoths, meanwhile, feeling that they are under pressure, & feeling somehow that people – we don’t know quite which people – need to be protected, or at any rate that something has to be done, reach for the tool at hand.
-Thus on January 7th, Facebook suspended Donald Trump’s account until the end of his term or longer; & on January 8th, Twitter, having previously awarded him a 12-hour ban, suspended his account permanently due to two tweets he had posted after regaining access that day.
+The tech behemoths, meanwhile, feeling that they are under pressure, and feeling somehow that people – we don’t know who – need to be protected, or at any rate that something has to be done, reach for the tool at hand.
+Thus on 7 January, Facebook suspended Donald Trump’s account until the end of his term or longer; and on 8 January, Twitter, having previously awarded him a 12-hour ban, suspended his account permanently due to two tweets he had posted after regaining access that day.

 The tweets, beautifully expressed as always, were: